 This is true for misdemeanor DUIs and felony DUIs.
 Jail time can end, fines can be paid, and other punishments can be completed, but a DUI conviction will remain on your criminal record for the rest of your life.
 It will also impact your life significantly.

-Having a DUI conviction on your criminal record can have a big impact on
+Having a DUI conviction on your criminal record can have a permanent impact on your future

 A DUI conviction can have a negative impact on the amount of job opportunities available to you.
 A conviction will show up on background checks and your criminal record even if it was a misdemeanor.
 Most job applications require you to inform your potential employer if you have any misdemeanor or felony convictions on your record.
 In the later stages of the application process, you will most likely be required to explain, in detail, the circumstances and consequences of your DUI conviction.